 Every candidate for accreditation fills out a detailed questionnaire which includes copies of their policies, procedures, records, lists, and reports.
 The application takes many months to complete and six months to study and evaluate.
 After the Accreditation Commission studies the application, a team of inspectors visit the zoo or aquarium in person.
 Each team includes at least one veterinarian along with animal and operations experts.
 The inspectors spend several long days at the zoo or aquarium visiting every area, interviewing staff, checking records, and assessing the welfare of the animal collection.
 The inspectors then write a detailed report about everything they saw and evaluated and submit it to the Accreditation Commission.

 The Accreditation Commission Meeting

-AZA accredited zoos and aquariums are constantly evolving and standards are continuously being raised.
-Each zoo or aquarium must keep up with these changes to remain AZA accredited.
+AZA-accredited zoos and aquariums are constantly evolving and standards are continuously being raised.
+Each zoo or aquarium must keep up with these changes to remain AZA-accredited.
 And to prove it, they must go through the entire accreditation process every five years.
-AZA believes that nothing is more important than assuring the highest standards of animal care and our accreditation process does just that!
+AZA believes that nothing is more important than assuring the highest standards of animal welfare and care, and our accreditation process does just that!

 If you have any questions please feel free to contact AZA's Accreditation Department.